physimals/asl-docs/aslcalib_userguide.rst

 -c <calib_data>  Calibration data in Nifti file format with the individual images stacked in the time dimension.
 -s <structural_image>  Structural image used for determining reference 'tissue' mask (not required if reference 'tissue' mask is supplied, see below).
--t <asl->structural_transformation_matrix>  Transformation matrix for ASL images to structural image space, e.g. from ``asl_reg``, (not required if reference 'tissue' mask is supplied, see below).
+-t <asl to structural_transformation_matrix>  Transformation matrix for ASL images to structural image space, e.g. from ``asl_reg``, (not required if reference 'tissue' mask is supplied, see below).
 --mode <mode>  Specify what form the calibration data takes, options are: longtr, satrecov.
 See below for mode specific options.
 --tissref <Reference_tissue_type>  The 'tissue' type to use as a reference, see below, options are: ``csf, wm, gm, none``.
--te <TE_value>  TE of the calibration sequence in seconds, deafult is 0 s.
+--te <TE_value>  TE of the calibration sequence in seconds, default is 0 s.
 -i <perfusion_image>  A perfusion image for calibration.
 This should be still at the native resolution of the ASL data.

 **Output options**